ramitasingh/Final-Project/README.md

 ## Method and Medium
 I will utilise shorthand as the medium of presenting my project.
 I will try to follow the project structure I've laid out and convey as much as I can through the visualizations.
 I'm hoping that I can somehow create a path of increasing magnitude of solemness as the user scrolls down from on visualization to the next so that by the final visualization, they can be convinced of the necessity of this project (ie, the funding! ).
 I will probably avoid the use of multimedia like music and video for this presentation.

+# Part 2
+Upon doing quite a bit of research, I had to modify bits of Part 1 and change the flow of my story.

+I showed a first draft of my shorthand storyboard to a few people and received relevant feedback.

+The target audience I want my story to reach is the more underserved population of Pennsylvania.
+I want to increase awareness about the program and let people know that resources exist that can help with a topic as complicated as health insurance, whether they want to obtain it or if they have questions in general.

+I interviewed 4 people to gain more insights and I wanted to use people either in the healthcare community or those affected by it.
+So I asked an employee at the Healthcare Council of Pennsylvania who oversees the health equity department,  a participant of one the health care insurance sessions , a graduate student and a friend of mine who lost her job and her insurance.
+I was able to ask two in person and two through an e-mail.

+My questions were as follows

+1. What is your first impression of the message this storyboard is trying to potray?
+2. Did you think there were too many or too few visualizations?
+3. How did you feel about the length of the storyboard?
+4. Do you think the story was transitioning in a smooth manner?
+5. Did you find it to be intriguing or a little dragggy
+6. Were there too many or too few facts?
+7. Did you think the colors in the storyboard suited the topic?
+Did you find them too distracting?
+8. Please do provide any other feedback you might feel relevant

+The findings from my interviews

+ 1. Employee from the Healthcare Coouncil
+ She definitely was not able to comprehend the clear message of the storyboard.
+She thought it was a general presentation on insurance statistics in the state.
+She thought it wasn't clear that there was a need for anything because Pennsylvania seemed to be doing well.
+Because of that she also suggested I did some further data analysis based on demographics, I had to overlook this because I thought the message would get lost if this became the focus.
+ She thought the length of the storyboard was fine and was okay with the number of visualiations.
+ In terms of the transitioning of the story, she did think I could improve on it especially on how I try to bring out the benefits of social programs.

+ **Implementations** : I incorporated why Pennsylvania is still in danger of a large uninsured population so that general sense of calmness about Pennsylvania does not set in with the audience.
+I also worked around the data visualizations general positioning in the storyboard so that there was more flow to the story.
+I felt this had a lot to do with the map visualization and had to play around with it quite a bit.

+ 2. Participant from the health insurance session
+ I was really happy because he was able to comprehend the data visualizations really well and differentiate between what was a 'good trend' and what was a 'bad trend'.
+As somebody who just received health insurance, he wanted to see more resources about these programs.
+He also thought the ending was not very justified.
+He also thought I could put in more written information since I seemed to have just graphics
+ He seemed to be fine with the layout, length and colours, or didn't really seem to care about it.

+ **Implementations** I'm still having trouble with my call to action and how to frame it or word it.
+Since there is no official website for the health insurance training provided by the Healthcare Council, I'm not sure what to link for it.
+But I might be able to find information for other resources.
+I did put in more paragraphs, especially to explain the visualizations.

+ 3. Graduate student
+ I got a ton of feedback because he seemed to only be looking for mistakes in my storyboard.
+He pointed out a couple of typos (oops), and a lot of color schemes.
+There was a sudden abrupt change in background color and the text color was a little off in a couple of places.
+He seemed satisfied with the length.
+He also thought that the story needed a better flow.
+He also did not like the picture I used initally as a background.
+He also thought I needed to improve upon my call to action..or rather incorporate it.

+ **Implementations**
+ His feedback specifically helped me alter my background.
+I had to tweak around the colors and images I used to make it more easy on the easy.
+I fixed my typos as well.Again, I'm still trying to incorporate an appropriate call to action.

+ 4. Friend who lost insurance
+ This was a last minute response so I wasn't able to incorporate much of the feedback but I will work on it.
+The link to my storyboard had been updated so she did get to see the latest version of my storyboard with everyone else's input.
+She didn't have too much to contribute about the technicalities but she did say that it lacked an emotional appeal to people who are at risk of not having health insurance.
+This makes a lot of sense to me but I don't know how to shift the tone through the storyboard but I will definitely ponder over it.